 In practical terms, the strongest part of FreeAgent bill capture is the first layer of data entry:

-So the native boundary is clear: Smart Capture reduces some typing, but it does not replace bill review.
-You still need to decide whether the bill has been captured completely, whether the VAT treatment is right, and whether the document is ready to post accurately.
-There is also no native CSV shortcut for supplier bills in this workflow, so purchase invoices still revolve around creating the bill inside FreeAgent and completing it there.
-If you have seen how another SMB accounting platform handles limited native invoice capture, the pattern is similar: native capture helps you start faster, but it is not a full AP automation layer.
+So the native boundary is clear: Smart Capture reduces typing, but it does not replace bill review.
+There is also no native CSV shortcut for supplier bills, so purchase invoices still revolve around creating and completing the bill inside FreeAgent; for the wider import picture, see FreeAgent supplier bill import workflows that actually work.
+If you have seen how another SMB accounting platform handles limited native invoice capture, the pattern is similar.

 When Native FreeAgent Capture Is Enough

-Native FreeAgent capture is usually the right call when your workflow is small, predictable, and close to the ledger already.
-If you are a freelancer, sole trader, or very small finance team dealing with a modest number of straightforward bills or receipts, there is real value in keeping everything inside one system instead of adding another OCR tool to manage.
-That is especially true if you get FreeAgent through NatWest or RBS and want to keep your software spend as low as possible.
+Native FreeAgent capture is usually right when your workflow is small, predictable, and close to the ledger already.
+For a freelancer, sole trader, or very small finance team, keeping capture inside FreeAgent can matter more than adding another OCR tool, especially if you get FreeAgent through NatWest or RBS and want to keep software spend low.

 In practice, it is a good fit when most of these are true: